 ANIMAL CONCERN HOTLINE: (734) 763-8028 OR ACUOFFICE@UMICH.EDU

-U-M will not tolerate any misuse or neglect of animals.
+U-M will not tolerate any misuse or mistreatment of animals.

 To Report a Concern